tenforwardconsulting/sagacious_succotash/README.md

 ## TODO

-1 Use ems instead of px for margin/padding?
+1. Use ems instead of px for margin/padding?
-2 Do emails have some sort of default style?
+2. Do emails have some sort of default style?
 Add one if there's not.
-2 Figure out how to not generate scaffold.sass.
+3. Figure out how to not generate scaffold.sass.
 There doesn't appear to be an option for it.

 ## FIXME
-Things I know are broken right now that I don't want to forget about
+Things I know are broken right now that I don't want to forget about:
-* ApplicationMailer uses Devise.mailer\_sender but Devise isn't installed yet.
-Give ApplicationMailer a reasonable default and have the install devise method change it to `Devise.mailer_sender`.
-* The application layout uses `current_user` even but Devise isn't installed yet.
-Have the devise method add the auth links to the layout instead of having them there by default.
+* _None_

 ## License